MahalakshmiS20/Greenden-Tailwind-/README.md

   - Product Showcase: Highlights a variety of plant pots with detailed descriptions and images, allowing users to make informed choices.

   - User-Friendly Navigation: Simplifies the browsing experience with a clean layout and intuitive menu structures.

+  - Interactive Navbar:  A dynamic and collapsible navigation bar powered by JavaScript, improving the mobile and desktop browsing experience.

   - Contact Form: Provides an easy-to-use form for customer inquiries and feedback, enhancing user engagement.